EnrightLab/Courses-and-Practicals/WTAC_Transcriptomics_2019/Nanopore_dRNA_Seq/nanopore_drna_seq.md

 # Direct RNA Seq Discussion

-We have 6 mouse datasets, with 3 wildtypes and 3 scrambles
+We have 6 mouse datasets, with 3 wildtypes and 3 scrambled

 We want to look for any differential gene expression (DGE) and differential transcript usage (DTU) between them.